Wrigley Field

 Getting to Wrigley from the central Chicago/Loop area is as simple as finding the Red Line and boarding a northbound train to Howard.
 Travel to the Addison station, which is less than a block from the right field entrance to the ballpark.
 (Note: the Red Line is also the best option for visiting the White Sox’s Guaranteed Rate Field.)

-A one-day CTA pass costs $10 as of 2020 but is worth it if you are visiting other points of interest on the day of the game, or simply to avoid the hassle of stopping to buy fare at a crowded station after the final out.
+A one-day CTA pass costs just $5 and is definitely worth it if you are visiting other points of interest on the day of the game, or simply to avoid the hassle of stopping to buy fare at a crowded station after the final out.
+(The CTA also accepts touchless payment options such as Apple Pay and Google Pay.)

 For visitors, the Red Line is the simplest transit option, but there are many others to choose from, especially if you’re coming from a different part of town.
 Follow the link for more on public transportation to Wrigley Field.